Was your child born with a heart defect or other birth defect after you used Zoloft during your pregnancy?

-West Virginia Zoloft lawsuit cases are being filed on legal claims linking use of the antidepressant drug Zoloft while pregnant to serious birth defect side effects.
-Zoloft settlement claims against drug company Pfizer seek financial compensation for personal injury and wrongful death damages caused by Zoloft heart defects, PPHN, and other Zoloft birth defects.
+Lawsuits are being filed nationwide claiming a link between the use of Zoloft while pregnant and serious birth defects.
+Cases against drug company Pfizer seek financial compensation for personal injury and wrongful death damages.

 Act now.
-Get a free, no-obligation consultation with an experienced West Virginia Zoloft lawsuit attorney.
-Let us help you recover the Zoloft settlement you deserve.
-Use the Zoloft attorney contact form on this page or call us toll-free at 800-845-6913.
+Get a free, no-obligation consultation with an experienced lawyer.
+Let us help you.
+Use the contact form on this page or call us toll-free at 800-845-6913.

-Time Limit for Filing a West Virginia Zoloft Lawsuit
+Time Limit for Filing an West Virginia Zoloft Lawsuit

-The legal time limit for filing a Zoloft lawsuit in West Virginia is set by a law called a statute of limitation.
-If your West Virginia Zoloft lawsuit is not filed by the deadline set by the applicable West Virginia statute of limitation, you may lose your right to file your claim to a Zoloft settlement.
+The legal time limit for filing a lawsuit is set by laws called statutes of limitation.
+If your lawsuit is not filed by the deadline set by the applicable West Virginia statute of limitations, you may lose your right to file a claim.

 Zoloft Heart Defects

-Zoloft FDA Warning: Infants born to mothers who took Zoloft while pregnant have an increased risk of the serious congenital heart defects Atrial Septal Defect (ASD) and Ventricular Septal Defect (VSD), and the potentially life-threatening birth defect condition called Persistent Pulmonary Hypertension of the Newborn (PPHN).
+Zoloft FDA Warning — Infants born to mothers who took Zoloft while pregnant may have an increased risk of serious congenital heart defects:

 - Atrial Septal Defect (ASD – hole in the heart)